mercedezcastro/mercedezcastro/projects/project-4.md

 <img class="ui image" src="../images/addbag.png">

-Once the pending records are verified to be accurate, the data will then be sent to dashboard.
-The dashboard was custom designed to present data that Department of Sustainability was interested in.
+Once the pending records are verified to be accurate, the data will then be sent to the dashboard.
+The dashboard was custom designed to present data that the Department of Sustainability was interested in.
 The data is dynamically allocated and updates in real time.

 <img class="ui image" src="../images/dashboard.png">